Venezuelans stage protest over political prisoners outside Vatican

+(This Dec.
+6 story has been corrected to fix spelling in paragraph 5 Tintori, not Tintore)

-VATICAN CITY Opponents of Venezuelan President Nicolas Maduro, including the wife and mother of a jailed dissident leader, have begun a sit-in outside the Vatican demanding that the government free political prisoners.
+VATICAN CITY (Reuters) - Opponents of Venezuelan President Nicolas Maduro, including the wife and mother of a jailed dissident leader, have begun a sit-in outside the Vatican demanding that the government free political prisoners.

 Leopoldo Lopez has become a cause celebre among opposition supporters, who accuse Maduro of trampling human rights.
 The U.S. government, the United Nations and international rights groups have all called for Lopez's release.